Tuesday, 31 October 2017

 Method:

-SPICED PHEASANT WITH ORANGES low fat & cholesterol
+SPICED PHEASANT WITH ORANGES: low fat & cholesterol, dairy-free option, slow-cooker, fodmap options

 Take advantage of seasonal low prices on game birds...

-Pheasant cooked with Middle Eastern spices and oranges
+Non-traditional Pheasant in Middle Eastern spices with orange

-Pheasant are in major supermarkets and good butchers* for about £6.
+Pheasant are in major supermarkets and good butchers* in October & November for £6'ish.
 One will feed two generously.
-They're pretty thoroughly plucked but you may see one or two tail feathers which can be removed with sterilised tweezers.
+They're pretty thoroughly plucked apart from one or two tail feathers which can be removed with sterilised tweezers.

-They are traditionally served roasted and rather rare but only if they are young birds.
+Like all game birds, pheasant is lean and low in fat; care must be taken to stop them drying out.
+Traditionally, they are served roasted and rather rare but only if they are young birds.

-67 prefers well cooked meat and slow cooked the bird instead.
-The flavour of the juices intensify and it's easier to produce succulent flesh, whatever the bird's age.
+Whatever their age, 67 prefers well cooked meat and opts for slow cooking.
+The flavour of the juices intensify and the flesh becomes succulent and melting.

 Ingred: